MESURF88/Meditation478/README.md

 # Motivational_Website
-Shows a random quote from a local mysql database.
-Quotes scraped from the web and put into insert queries using python and word.
+A meditation webapp that follows the 4-7-8 mindful breathing technique.
+Played around with CSS animations and timing.
+Used bootstrap, socket.io and jQuery to make it responsive.
-Required packages, node, express, express-handlears, moment, body-parser and mysql.
+Required packages, node, express, socket.io, moment, body-parser.
-To run put in own credentials for mysql database in the dbcon.js file and then go to location of directory with main.js and:
 ```
-node main.js <port#>
+node index.js
 ```
 Then go to browser of choice and enter in the url:
 ```
-localhost:<port#>/
+localhost:3000/
 ```